hik2/VR-Ocean-World-Builder/README.md

 # Virtual Reality Ocean World Builder
-Interactive virtual reality (VR) underwater ocean environment with object creation, interaction, and locomotion.
+Interactive VR underwater ocean environment with object creation, interaction, and locomotion.
 Developed in Unity.

 * [Artstation Porfolio Link](https://www.artstation.com/artwork/J9dav0)
+* Use the interactive VR UI with a laser pointer to spawn fish and dolphins that can gather into groups and swim underwater via animation.
+* Spawn different types of rocks and use the VR controller to pick them up and freeze them in space (turn off gravity) to create rock enclosures or art.
+* Spawn food (eg. watermelon) to feed the fish by attracting groups of them to swim around the piece of food.
-* Use the UI to create fish, dolphins, rocks and food to feed the fish.
+* Ability to scale the size of fish, dolphins, rocks, food to a minimum and maximum size to customize the look of your ocean.
-* Switch to flying locomotion to go swimming with the fish.
+* Two different modes of locomotion, switch between flying around underwater to be able to go swimming with the fish, and teleportation.
-* Scale the size of objects and hold them in place to create your own unique world.

 [YouTube Demo Video](https://www.youtube.com/watch?v=zmpgROu-awo)
 <p align="center">